Asset Protection: How Do You Keep What You Built?

 The fraudulent conveyance statutes are not based on lawsuits or judgments, but simply "claims".
 A claim is a situation that could give rise to a liability.
 Think loans, business relationships, etc. So, even if you have not been sued or given notice of any claim, it still may be too late for you to do asset protection planning.
 If you have any personal guarantees, then any attempts to put the assets you have pledged (which is everything you own) out of reach of creditors or potential claimants will not be viewed favorably by the courts.

 The time to engage in asset protection planning is before you have financial difficulty.
 If you engage in asset protection planning after you are in financial distress, the consequences can be serious.
-If you are currently experiencing financial difficulty, then you need to speak with a bankruptcy or workout attorney (our attorneys may be able to help with this type of situation or refer you to competent counsel).
+If you are currently experiencing financial difficulty, then you need to speak with a bankruptcy or workout attorney (our attorneys may be able to help with this type of situation or refer you to alternate counsel).
 Partners Michael H. Smith and Richard Barid have extensive experience in bankruptcy and collections law which gives them unique insight into the issues involved.

 It's also important when planning for asset protection that you do things right.
 A flawed plan is no better than no plan at all.
 An LLC set up by your CPA or done yourself through the Secretary of State's website is vitually worthless.
 Having a qualified asset protection attorney draft a proper operating agreement and ensuring that the formation requirements are properly followed will ensure that your LLC works when you need it.